suborbital/docs/website/docs/how-to/deploy/cloud-deployment/configure-storage.md

 # Configure storage

-By default, SE2 will store compiled extensions and extension source code on the local storage in your Kubernetes cluster.
+By default, SE2 will store compiled plugins and plugin source code on the local storage in your Kubernetes cluster.
 For greater scalability, SE2 can be configured to store artifacts in cloud-based object storage like Amazon S3 or Google Cloud Storage.

 ## Authentication